Infinite Love

 If this all sounds like a massively parallel and infinitely complex book of “Choose your own adventure” with The Greatest Love as author, I believe that is a good analogy.
 With the result being that our future is not predetermined.
 It will be defined by events outside of our control, events within our control, and the choices we and other actors are free to make.
 The result is an infinite number of possible final states or outcomes not all of which are beautiful.
 But it is my faith in humanity and The Greatest Love that makes me believe that the actual event sequence that will come to be realized, will indeed be just that: beautiful.

-And if living in a Universe without an omnipotent god concerns you, consider this: to love another deeply is to give a part of you to them.
+And if living in a Universe without an omnipotent god concerns you, consider this: to love another deeply is to give a part of yourself to them.
 And so I believe The Greatest Love freely gave up Their omniscience and omnipotence so that we may be more free.
-In so doing They revealed what is the true guiding light in the heavens and in the Universe; the bedrock on which the throne of The Greatest Love is seated.
+In so doing They revealed what is the true guiding light in the heavens and in the Universe; the bedrock upon which the throne of The Greatest Love is seated.
 It is not infinite knowledge or power.

 It is infinite love.